 Market Commentary from Kottke Commodities – Commodity Capital CTA – Kenneth Stein

-Most of our expectations are really just knee-jerk reactions to day-to-day details, but today’s headlines rarely reflect tomorrow’s reality meaningfully.
-How many tectonic changes in how many different areas of our lives have and continue to occur, only dimly perceived even by those attentive to broadcast, print, and internet?
-Indeed most “experts” seem equally oblivious, leaving mainly to historians the task of describing change.
+Most of our expectations are just knee-jerk reactions to day-to-day details, but today’s headlines rarely reflect tomorrow’s reality meaningfully.
+For example, how many tectonic changes in different areas of our lives have and continue to occur, only dimly perceived even by those attentive to broadcast, print, and the internet?
+Indeed most “experts” seem equally oblivious, leaving mainly to historians to describe the change.

 What’s inside our many electronic devices, the origin of what’s on our dinner plates, and most everything else in modern life was literally either undreamt of or the stuff of science fiction, if not comic strips, within living memory for many.
-We live through what is today an accelerating continuum of mostly positive change without grasping it.
-The reason why investing in general and trading futures markets specifically is so difficult is that they price future events rather than today’s information flow, which mainly consists of yesterday’s statistics.
+As a result, we live through what is today an accelerating continuum of mostly positive change without grasping it.
+Investing in general and trading futures markets is tricky because they price future events rather than today’s information flow, which mainly consists of yesterday’s statistics.

-The USDA’s Intended Plantings report, in which U.S. farmers are surveyed as to the area planned for each crop, was issued at month end.
+The USDA’s Intended Plantings report, in which U.S. farmers are surveyed about the area planned for each crop, was issued at month’s end.
 It delivered a message with broader implications than just the coming year’s prices.
-Corn-acreage intentions were radically larger than expected, in fact the average of “expert” predictions was off by a wider margin than ever before.
-We confess to being part of this herd, but always reduce our clients’ exposure prior to release of important USDA data.
+Corn-acreage intentions were radically larger than expected; the average of “expert” predictions was off by a wider margin than ever before.
+We confess to being part of this herd but always reduce our clients’ exposure before releasing important USDA data.

 An equally dramatic grain-cost reduction, on the order of 10@15% for those in populous Asia who import food over a distance of 10,000 miles, has occurred in transportation costs.
-This is the result of both cheaper fuel and overbuilding of new ships.
+Again, this results from cheaper fuel and overbuilding of new ships.

-The result is an historic reduction in production costs of the most expensive-to-grow product we trade, with further savings in the delivered price to consumers – a notable advance in industry’s contribution to reducing dietary as well as income inequality.
-Contrary to populist dogma, that cannot be done by redistributing the current food supply, but by finding ways to produce more at a lower price that more people can afford.
+The result is a historic reduction in production costs of the most expensive-to-grow product we trade, with further savings in the delivered price to consumers – a notable advance in the industry’s contribution to reducing dietary and income inequality.
+Contrary to populist dogma, that cannot be done by redistributing the current food supply but by finding ways to produce more at a lower price that more people can afford.